Of Apostrophes and Umlauts: Names in Fantasy

 While I understand what Martin is doing here, this approach isn’t to my personal taste.
 As a reader, I like the weirder end of fantasy – that sense, as the saying goes, that we are not in Kansas anymore.
 Adding a y to Peter or Caitlin, changing Edward to Eddard – it feels too mundane to me, especially in a setting that already borrows heavily from the War of the Roses; why read imitation history when I can read the real thing?
 But if overly real names are insufficiently fantastical, what to make of the other extreme?

 It goes without saying that it is all-too easy to come up with a name that looks like a cat has walked across the keyboard.
-Chuck some zs and xs in there, and you’ve got a name where your readership keeps having to pause to figure out pronunciation – and every moment the reader has to do that is a moment of failure for the writer (it destroys the all-important immersion, thus drawing attention to the cracks in the secondary world).
+Chuck some zs and xs in there, and you’ve got a name where your reader must pause to figure out pronunciation – and every moment the reader does that is a moment of failure for the writer (it destroys the all-important immersion, drawing attention to the cracks in the secondary world).
 It further invites questions as to why two characters from the same place have such linguistically alien names from each other – by contrast, the mundane model never leaves the reader wondering what on earth the characters’ parents were smoking.

 (Speaking of umlauts, Teltö’s name is accordingly pronounced Tell-turr, not Tell-toe.
 But Death of the Author applies, so the reader can pronounce it how they like.
 I, for one, mentally pronounce Martin’s Cersei as Kur-see).